About

 Musings on hand-cut paper

-To cut is to reclaim.
 While the blade has long symbolized violence—colonial, medical, institutional—I wield it as a tool of transformation.
 “Going under the knife” on my own terms becomes a metaphor for healing, for reimagining the body and spirit beyond trauma.
-Each incision becomes a portal, a sacred undoing and becoming—a reclamation of agency, beauty, and breath.

 Some Slaysian Creatives I Admire (email me at abui@mica.edu if you know people I should aware of)